 For the small deck at the back of my yard, I was lucky enough to find an outdoor sectional sofa that fit into the two sides perfectly.

-Adding a square table makes it perfect for using as a dining space, like I did for my 4th of July party.
+Adding a square table makes it perfect for using as a dining space, too.

 Another of my small patio decorating ideas is to use outdoor area rugs.
 They’re meant to take the weather and usually aren’t that expensive.

 The outdoor rug* under the table on my back deck really helps to define the space and makes it feel like a real outdoor room.

 Adding a solar-powered lighted umbrella* even makes this deck useful after dark.

 I added another similar outdoor rug* on my patio, too (which is a larger space) and the rug definitely pulls the whole look together.